frederic-perez/AmE-dictionary/data/idioms.md

 __sleep the sleep of the dead__
 __slice and dice__ :two: To divide something into many small parts especially to use the result for one’s own purposes.
 __slightly built__ Thin and not very strong or muscular. _The slightly built, 27-year-old man._
+__slimeball__ An offensive, detestable, or repellent person, especially one who does unscrupulous or immoral things. _My last boss was a total slimeball, making all sorts of shady deals to skim a bit of extra profit for herself._
 __smack-dab__ Directly; exactly at a particular place.
 Usually used to emphasize a prepositional phrase of location, especially “in the middle.” _There I was, smack-dab in the middle of Taiwan with no money and no way to contact my family._ _The criminal turned the corner and ran smack-dab into a group of off-duty police officers._
 __smart as a whip__ Very intelligent or clever, as in _Little Brian is smart as a whip; he’s only three and already learning to read._ This simile alludes to the sharp crack of a whip.
 __smash hit__